Mathir14/Dev/M1/leetcode/242-valid-anagram.md

     count[char] = count.get(char,0)+ 1

 this block of code does:
-it uses the char as the key and uses .get() .get(char,0)+1 works by, if char is present in the dict count, then it appends the char again into the dict and the count value is increased by 1 hence the + 1 outside get() if the char is not present in the dict, then it appens the char into the dict and the 0 is increased by 1 meaning theres 1 of that char in the dict
+it uses the char as the key and uses get(), .get(char,0)+1 works by, if char is present in the dict count, then it appends the char again into the dict and the count value is increased by 1 hence the + 1 outside get() if the char is not present in the dict, then it appends the char into the dict and the 0 is increased by 1 meaning theres 1 of that char in the dict

 for char in t:
     if char not in count or count[char] == 0: